threedworld-mit/tdw/Documentation/lessons/core_concepts/avatars.md

 from tdw.controller import Controller from tdw.tdw_utils import TDWUtils

+"""
+Move the avatar and rotate the camera.
-# Note that in this example, the `avatar_id` parameters are missing.
+Note that in this example, the `avatar_id` parameters are missing.
 That's because they all default to "a".
+"""

 c = Controller()
 c.start()
 y = 5.7